Listening to the Charts on About Oragenics Inc. (OGEN)

-Oragenics Inc. (OGEN) was reported -12.26% down in market trading on Monday.
-At $0.56 per share, the company is currently around 6.37% up year to date in the stock market.
-At the time of writing, Oragenics Inc. (OGEN) has a market cap of $33.17 million.
-The average transaction volume for OGEN over the past month (1782525 shares per day) is trailing its average daily volume over the past year by -56.48, which suggests market participants have been less active in this stock of late.
+Oragenics Inc. (OGEN) was reported 5.26% up in market trading on Friday.
+At $0.60 per share, the company is currently around 14.72% up year to date in the stock market.
+At the time of writing, Oragenics Inc. (OGEN) has a market cap of $34.80 million.
+The average transaction volume for OGEN over the past month (1848420 shares per day) is trailing its average daily volume over the past year by -55.08, which suggests market participants have been less active in this stock of late.

 Oragenics Inc. (OGEN) has been in rally mode, as indicated by the relationship between its 200-day and 20-day major moving averages.
-That said, over the past 30 days, OGEN shares have risen 1.95%.
-The stock has moved up 0.07 over the trailing 12 months, falling behind the rest of the market by -100.53%.
+That said, over the past 30 days, OGEN shares have fallen -1.24%.
+The stock has moved up 27.66 over the trailing 12 months, gaining behind the rest of the market by 85.02%.

 Looking at Key Indicators